mahadev1411/Voting_application_backend/README.md

 Role-Based Access: Admins can manage candidates and view complete vote statistics.

 Database Storage: Votes and user data are stored in MongoDB with proper validation.

+Email confirmations are sent using node-mailer package during the signup and casting of vote.

+"Refer to **plan.txt** file for the entire overview of the project and endpoints defined for each role"